cody-hou/cody-hou.github.io/_posts/2025-07-14-yakushima-travel-log.md

 {% include figure image_path="/assets/images/posts/2025-07-14-yakushima-travel-log-6.jpg" alt="Taiko Iwa" caption="There's also a viewing platform that I didn't know about a little bit below this outcropping which can also be seen in Princess Mononoke." %}

 The whole trip to and back took me around 3.5-4 hours, including a quick lunch break, which was quicker than I was expecting.
 I would definitely have gone a slower pace had I started earlier in the morning.
+You can see my hike data for Shiratani Unsuikyo [here](https://yamap.com/activities/38227100).

 ### Inakahama Beach